bozuko/bozuko/content/app/privacy.md

 ### OUR COMMITMENT TO PRIVACY

-This Privacy Policy (ìPrivacy Policyî) sets forth the information privacy practices of Bozuko, Inc. (ìBozukoî, ìweî or ìusî) for www.bozuko.com (the ìSiteî).
+This Privacy Policy (‚ÄúPrivacy Policy‚Äù) sets forth the information privacy practices of Bozuko, Inc. (‚ÄúBozuko‚Äù, ‚Äúwe‚Äù or ‚Äúus‚Äù) for www.bozuko.com (the ‚ÄúSite‚Äù).
 Except where otherwise expressly indicated in this Privacy Policy or on the Site, this Privacy Policy applies only to information collected on the Site and does not apply to information collected outside of the Site.
 This Privacy Policy also does not apply to content, business information, ideas, concepts or inventions that you send to Bozuko by email.
 Please refer to our <Terms of Use> for our policy with respect to such information.
 If you want to keep such information private or proprietary, please do not send it in an email or otherwise provide such information to Bozuko.
 Before using or submitting information to the Site, please review this Privacy Policy carefully.

-Certain areas of the Site contain information, software or services (collectively, ìServicesî) intended only for users who register for it (ìRegistered Usersî) and we reserve the right to limit access to Services to Registered Users.
-This Privacy Policy addresses our privacy practices relating to general use of the Site, as well as use of the Site by Registered Users.
+Certain areas of the Site contain information, software or services (collectively, ‚ÄúServices‚Äù) intended only for users who register for it (‚ÄúRegistered Users‚Äù) and we reserve the right to limit access to Services to Registered Users.
+This Privacy
+Policy addresses our privacy practices relating to general use of the Site, as well as use of the Site by Registered Users.

 ### INFORMATION THAT WE COLLECT AND HOW WE USE IT